ana-polo/DBM02-high-school-sol/README.md

 <a name="create"></a>
 #### i.
 Create a new database called high-school with the following tables in the new database
 #
-##### 📝 TO DO:
+📝 **TO DO:**
 - 1.- Decide the appropriate name for each field, the most appropriate data type and whether it is mandatory that the field be informed or not.
 (3 points)
 - 2.- Think about the order in which you will create the tables, keep in mind the restrictions.
 Define ALL possible constraints primary keys, foreign keys, etc. (3 points)

-&nbsp;
-**⚠️ WARNING:**
+⚠️ **WARNING:**
 - All the operations must be done in the creation of the tables.

+👀 **Remember to not forget!**
+- Properly format and document the code.

 &nbsp;
 <details>